-1) Is this a case of “not seeing the forest for the trees”?
-How do you see this situation and how can we move towards a more encompassing and useful push for forest and landscape restoration using a variety of techniques besides planting?
+1) Is the ongoing focus on tree-planting a case of “not seeing the forest for the trees”?
+How can we move towards a more encompassing and useful push for forest and landscape restoration?

 For all of these reasons (and more!), restoration actions need to be undertaken from a holistic perspective that takes into account a diversity of approaches and involvement of local stakeholders in decision-making and implementation.

 2) Which main lessons can be taken from your long experience with these topics, including challenges, setbacks and mistakes that should be considered in similar efforts?

 .1) In your opinion, what is necessary to make these results sustainable?